More in this section:

 Sarasota Memorial has been recognized repeatedly as one of the nation’s best health systems, with superior patient outcomes and a comprehensive continuum of care.
 With more than 10,000 staff, it is Sarasota County’s largest employer.

 Throughout his tenure, David has overseen the successful launch of new medical services and facilities to improve the community's access to high-quality care.
-In November of 2021, David led the most significant expansion in the organization’s nearly century of service, with the opening of a new hospital in Venice and the completion of a state-of-the-art Oncology Tower on the Sarasota campus.
-The two facilities and other upgrades have increased system-wide capacity to 1,007 beds, allowing the health system to better respond to evolving patient needs prompted by the growth of our community.
+In 2021, David led the most significant expansion in the health system’s nearly century of service, with the opening of a new hospital in Venice and the completion of a state-of-the-art Oncology Tower on the Sarasota campus as part of the Brian D. Jellison Cancer Institute.

 David also was responsible for the opening of Sarasota County’s only Trauma Center, an advanced Rehabilitation Pavilion, and most recently, the Cornell Behavioral Health Pavilion, which provides inpatient and outpatient mental health services to patients of all ages.
-He is currently overseeing the construction of a new Outpatient Cancer Pavilion and Research and Education Institute on the Sarasota campus, and the development of new medical campuses in North Port.
-He also established physician residency and fellowship training programs in partnership with Florida State University to help attract physicians to the community and fill gaps in care.
+He is currently overseeing the construction of the Milman-Kovar Cancer Pavilion and the Kolschowsky Research and Education Institute on the Sarasota campus, and the development of new medical campuses in south Sarasota County.
+He also established physician residency and fellowship training programs in partnership with Florida State University to help attract physicians to the community.

 David first joined Sarasota Memorial in 2006 as chief financial officer, and later served as chief operating officer before being named CEO.
 Previously, he served in senior leadership at Scott & White Memorial Hospital & Clinic in Temple, Texas.
 He received his Bachelor’s degree from Louisiana State University and his MBA from Auburn University.